Keycard lock: Mechanical

 Mechanical keycard locks employ detainers which must be arranged in pre-selected positions by the key before the bolt will move.
 This was a mechanical type of lock operated by a plastic key card with a pattern of holes.
 There were 32 positions for possible hole locations, giving approximately 4.3 billion different keys.
 The key could easily be changed for each new guest by inserting a new key template in the lock that matched the new key.

 In the early 1980s, the key card lock was electrified with LEDs that detected the holes.

 Wiegand cards

-Since the keycode is permanently set into the card at manufacture by the positions of magnetic wires, Wiegand cards can't be erased by magnetic fields or reprogrammed as magnetic stripe cards can.
+Since the keycode is permanently set into the card at manufacture by the positions of magnetic wires, Wiegand cards cannot be erased by magnetic fields or reprogrammed as magnetic stripe cards can.
 Many electronic access control locks use a Wiegand interface to connect the card swipe mechanism to the rest of the electronic entry system.